jiewwantan/StarTrader/README.md

       If you have trained a better model, replace ```DDPG_trained_model_8``` with your new model.

-      After training and testing the agent successfully, pick the best DDPG trading book and saved as ./test_result/trading_book_test_1.csv or modify filename in compare.py. <br />
+      After training and testing the agent successfully, pick the first DDPG trading book for the test run which is saved as ./test_result/trading_book_test_1.csv or modify filename in compare.py. <br />
       Compare agent performance with benchmark index and other trading strategies:<br />

       ```python compare.py```